46OkuMen/46-okunen-monogatari/readme.md

 | Gag Endings  |  0%  | (0 / 723)    |

 ## How do I use this?
-* Wait for a patch to be released, of course.
+* You can't use anything yet, just wait for a patch to be released.
 * The patch will target this ROM:
 	* 46 Okunen Monogatari - The Sinkaron (J) A user.FDI `md5: C1960717957E4BF4755FD848E0614FD4`
 	* 46 Okunen Monogatari - The Sinkaron (J) B 1.FDI `md5: EE852EC006ACD94C9CFB04B2505A51D7`